NiekD/pilight-addons/protocols/README.md

 # wunderful protocol

 The wunderful protocol is an extended version of the wunderground protocol.
 It provides a lot of data of the current weather, the forecast for the next hour and weather alerts.
-Just like the weatherunderground protocol, you need an api-key to let the protocol get access to the weather underground api.
+Just like the wunderground protocol, you need an api-key to let the protocol get access to the weather underground api.

 ```
                 "ws": {